v1s1t0r999/LocateMe/README.md

 # LocateMe
-Get Your Victim's Location, Organization, Co-ordinates and more...
+Get Your Victim's **Country, City, Public IP, Organization, Co-ordinates and more...**